diegothucao/react-native-typescript-redux-thunk-template/README.md

 # React Native Typescript and Redux-thunk
-This is an essential example to build React-native app using Typescript and Redux Thunk
+This is an essential example to build React-native app using Typescript and Redux Thunk.

 Step to run
 1. Clone the [repo](https://github.com/diegothucao/react-native-typescript-redux-thunk-template)